 REBECCA J. WOLFE Director of Peace and Conflict, Mercy Corps

-New America and Arizona State University invite you to the Future of War Conference 2017 on March 21 in Washington, D.C.
-The event will feature leaders from government, military, journalism, academia, and the private sector exploring questions of international security and defense which brings together interdisciplinary experts working to develop new paradigms for understanding and addressing the changing nature of armed conflict and systematic violence.
+The Future of War Conference 2017 commenced on March 21 in Washington, D.C.
+The event will featured leaders from government, military, journalism, academia, and the private sector exploring questions of international security and defense, bringing together interdisciplinary experts working to develop new paradigms for understanding and addressing the changing nature of armed conflict and systematic violence.

 New America is dedicated to the renewal of American politics, prosperity, and purpose in the digital age through big ideas, technological innovation, next generation politics, and creative engagement with broad audiences.